wooden1/Quoter/README.md

-# Quoter
+# Quoter app
-## Random quote machine app using vanilla js
+## Random quote machine app using jQuery and the quotes on design version 4.0 api